-BIOSC188 (or 888N): Students work in teams in an internship-like environment to produce orignal work on the Soil Microbiome Project.
+BIOSC188 (or 888N): Students work in teams in an internship-like environment.
+Ether produce original work for the Soil Microbiome Project, or develop a manufacturing process to make Phyllostart here on campus.
 Guiding principles of biotechnology operations (quality systems, project managment, teamwork, QA, QC, customer satisfaction, product development, oversight and compliance, supply chain, manufacturing) are introduced and applied to production of data and analysis for a multi-year research project with internal and external customers.

 What happens in the course?

 development and performance for processing and analysis

 design and performance